fhoedemakers/pico-infonesPlus/README.md

     For use with a USB gamecontroller or a legacy NES controller.
 (No soldering requirerd)

-  - A custom printed circuit board (PCB) designed by [@johnedgarpark](https://twitter.com/johnedgarpark). (requires soldering) A NES or SNES controller port can be added to this PCB.
+  - A custom printed circuit board (PCB) designed by [@johnedgarpark](https://twitter.com/johnedgarpark). (requires soldering) Up to twe NES controller ports or a SNES controller port can be added to this PCB.
 Can also be used with a USB gamecontroller.
 [You can 3d print your own NES-like case for the PCB](https://www.thingiverse.com/thing:6689537).